 Unfortunately, this doesn't always deter hackers from penetrating the network.
 Certain attributes of a firewall need to be constantly monitored and optimized.
 If these are mismanaged, your network will be vulnerable to attacks.
 To help you detect and fix the vulnerabilities in your firewall, you should implement firewall best practices.

-The process of adding, deleting, or modifying firewall rules should be well planned out so that the performance of the existing rule set isn't negatively impacted.
-Not only that, the existing rule set needs to be constantly optimized for speed and performance.
+The process of adding, deleting, or modifying firewall rules should be well planned out (Best practices firewall rules) so that the performance of the existing rule set isn't negatively impacted.
+Not only that, the existing rule set needs to be constantly optimized for speed and performance based on this carefully framed firewall rule base security best practices.

 In any organization, frequent firewall configuration changes are vital to network security; it's important to streamline the configuration changes and remove configuration loopholes.
+It is also extremely important to record all configuration changes in real time (Firewall Change Management Best Practices) and trigger notifications when ever a change is made.
 Standard regulatory mandates like PCI DSS, ISO, NIST, SANS, and NERC help security admins assess network security from a firewall configuration perspective.

 The key to efficient policy management is monitoring all security devices in the network for availability, usage, and threat exposure—both internal and external.
 Besides monitoring network security devices, it's also important to monitor the interfaces and objects under the firewall—named collections that represent specific networks, services, applications, user groups, connections, etc.—to ensure that the whole network security ecosystem is monitored from end to end.